VishalxVG/MovieRecommendationSystem/README.md

 4. **Web Interface**: The recommendation system is deployed using Streamlit to provide an interactive web interface.
 5. **Fetching Posters**: TMDB API is used to fetch movie posters based on the recommended movies.

-## Database

-[Describe your database here if using SQLite/MySQL/PostgreSQL]

 ## Pickle File